jonlpersson/ed-latimore/site/_posts/2023-10-26-how-to-focus-better-and-improve-concentration.md

 Meditation is a powerful tool for helping you stay focused.
 Meditation changes the brain's structure, making it easier for us to be present and focus more intensely on pressing tasks.

-​[Researchers at the University of Columbia Medical Center](https://sps.columbia.edu/news/how-meditation-can-help-you-focus){: target="_blank" rel="noopener noreferrer"}&nbsp;say that meditation can:
+​[Researchers at the University of Columbia Medical Center](https://sps.columbia.edu/news/how-meditation-can-help-you-focus){: target="_blank" rel="noopener noreferrer"} say that meditation can:

 * Reduce stress, anxiety, and depression
 * Increase energy levels